Georgetown Hoyas women's lacrosse: Current team

 The current head coach is Ricky Fried, who took over after Kim Simons retired following the 2004 season.
-Previously, Fried held the positions of assistant coach from 2002–2003 and associate head coach from 2003–2004, both under Simons.
+Previously, Fried held the positions of assistant coach from 2002 to 2003 and associate head coach from 2003 to 2004, both under Simons.

 The current assistant coaches are Erin Wellner-Hellmold and Michi Ellers.
 Hellmold played for Fried at Johns Hopkins University.
-Ellers played under Simons, with Fried as assistant coach, at Georgetown from 2002-2004.
+Ellers played under Simons, with Fried as assistant coach, at Georgetown from 2002 to 2004.

 History

 The Georgetown Women's Lacrosse team advanced to two National Championship games in 2001 and 2002.
-The team appeared in 9 consecutive NCAA tournaments from 1998–2006 and advanced to 3 NCAA Final Four games in 2001, 2002, and 2004.
-The team had an undefeated record in the Big East from 2001–2006, earning them 6 consecutive Conference Championships.
+The team appeared in 9 consecutive NCAA tournaments from 1998 to 2006 and advanced to 3 NCAA Final Four games in 2001, 2002, and 2004.
+The team had an undefeated record in the Big East from 2001 to 2006, earning them 6 consecutive Conference Championships.
 In 2007, the women's lacrosse team was defeated by Syracuse University in the first ever Big East women's lacrosse tournament.
 However, the Hoyas had previously been crowned the Big East Regular-Season Champions.

 2006 season

 In 2006, the Georgetown Women's lacrosse team continued to be a household name on the national scene.
 The team started the 2006 season ranked number 10/12 in National Polls and climbed all the way to earn the number 3 seed in their ninth straight NCAA Tournament appearance.
 Key regular season wins over Princeton, North Carolina, Maryland and Notre Dame continued to give the Hoyas a strong reputation as the women's game grows across the country.
 The Hoyas posted a 14-4 overall record, won its sixth straight Big East Conference Championship and made its eighth consecutive appearance in the NCAA Tournament Quarterfinals.
 The Hoyas defense ranked second in the nation allowing just 7.0 goals per game.
-During the 2006 season, the team posted a 4-1 record in a program-high five overtime games.
-Additionally, the squad had a 5-2 record in games decided by one goal.
+During the 2006 season, the team posted a 4–1 record in a program-high five overtime games.
+Additionally, the squad had a 5–2 record in games decided by one goal.

-New to the coaching staff in 2006, was assistant coach Michi Ellers, a former Georgetown player from 2000-2004.
+New to the coaching staff in 2006, was assistant coach Michi Ellers, a former Georgetown player from 2000 to 2004.
 The team was led by Captains Stephanie Zodtner and Coco Stanwick.